How to Write Better Headlines: 7 Headline Writing Tips

 This simple exercise will help you find the reason your readers should care about what you’ve written.
 Don’t expect them to know—you need to tell them what that reason is!

 Studies show that 59% of people share content without reading through it completely.
-While writing good content can help combat this problem, or might even result in more writing jobs opportunities, it’s unlikely that you’ll be able to completely change this habit, so it’s worth using it to your advantage.
-By writing blog headlines that appeal to your audience and let them quickly grasp what your article, email, or other content is about, (and whether it’s share-worthy) you’re helping them help you by spreading your work!
+While writing good content can help combat this problem, it’s unlikely that you’ll be able to completely change this habit, so it’s worth using it to your advantage.
+By writing blog headlines that appeal to your audience and let them quickly grasp what your article, email, or other content is about (and whether it’s share-worthy), you’re helping them help you by spreading your work!

 Here are a few examples of rationales that you can use in your headlines to convince readers that your content is worth their time: